Spinach and Basil Stuffed Shells with Creamy Fontina Sauce

 To make the Filling:

 • Heat the oil over medium-high heat In a large skillet.
 Add the scallions and cook until soft, about 3 to 5 minutes.
 Add the garlic and cook for 1 minute longer.
-Sprinkle in the chard, season with salt and pepper, and cook, stirring constantly, until wilted, about 2 minutes.
+Sprinkle in the spinach or other greens, season with salt and pepper, and cook, stirring constantly, until wilted, about 2 to 5 minutes (kale may take longer).
 Allow the mixture to cool slightly.
 Place the ricotta, mozzarella and Parmesan cheeses, egg, basil, salt, and pepper in the bowl of a food processor.
-Add the cooled chard mixture and blend until smooth, about 15 pulses.
+Add the cooled greens mixture and blend until smooth, about 15 pulses.
 Transfer the mixture to a bowl and stir in the peas.
 Season to taste with salt and pepper.
 Use a spoon to fill each shell with the mixture.
 Place the stuffed shells, filling side up, in the prepared baking dish.

 To make the Fontina Sauce: